 Early Support Developmental Journals:

-Down Syndrome A Developmental Journal designed to help families and professionals track and understand the development of a child with Down Syndrome: The developmental journal for babies and children with Down Syndrome
+Down Syndrome - A Developmental Journal is designed to help families and professionals track and understand the development of a child with Down Syndrome.

-Multiple Needs A Developmental Journal designed to help families and practitioners support the achievements of children whose development is affected by multiple factors that result in challenges to learning: The developmental journal for children and young people with multiple needs
+Multiple Needs - A Developmental Journal is designed to help families and practitioners support the achievements of children whose development is affected by multiple factors that result in learning challenges.

 Social, Emotional and Mental Health needs

-The Leuven Scale of Active Engagement in Learning A helpful measure of well-being and engagement.
-It is contained within the Oxfordshire Developmental Journal to support assessment: https://www.scilt.org.uk/Portals/24/Library/resources/hmi/Leuven_Scale.pdf
+The Leuven Scale of Active Engagement in Learning - A helpful measure of well-being and engagement.
+It is contained within the Oxfordshire Developmental Journal to support assessment.

 ABC chart (pdf format, 63Kb).
 An observation tool that helps with understanding behavioural responses, by recording what happened before, during and after events.